What Is an ELD and How Does It Affect Trucking Compliance?

 For example, you are likely aware of the federally mandated limits on driving time, which limit the amount of time a driver can spend driving without taking rest breaks.
 These limits are both to prevent abuse of drivers by companies hoping to push them to their limits and to prevent drivers from persisting in driving while exhausted or otherwise impaired from long hours.

 An ELD provides independent verification and tracking of a commercial vehicle’s hours of operation.
 Since there’s expected to be only one driver of a commercial motor vehicle, it can be assumed that the hours the vehicle is driving are the hours the driver is driving, so tracking that time is an easy way to automatically and accurately ensure compliance.
+This is why ELD compliance is critical for fleets looking to avoid violations and maintain safety standards.

 It’s worth noting that ELDs do not add additional burden to drivers or fleet managers.
 In fact, they lighten the load compared to manual logging or other less connected systems.
+The rise of ELD trucking solutions has made it easier than ever to stay compliant and efficient.

 The fatigue of operating a commercial motor vehicle for long hours is significant and has been studied for decades.
-It’s well-known to be a large contributing factor to street and highway accidents, resulting in loss of cargo, operational hours, schedules, and even life.
+It’s well-known to be a significant contributing factor to street and highway accidents, resulting in loss of cargo, operational hours, schedules, and even life.
 No driver and no fleet manager wants to see an accident happen, and while quotas and schedules can be tight, it’s always better to enforce hours of operation than to see an accident happen.

-What do ELDs Track?
+What Do ELDs Track?

 • Vehicle Identification Number